 What is counselling?

-Counselling can seem daunting for people who have never experienced it before which is why I wanted to create this section to help you to understand what to expect.
+It's ok to be a little apprehensive about starting counselling if you have never experienced it before.
+I wanted to create this section to help you to understand what to expect.

 There are many different reasons why you maybe looking for counselling, you may be feeling anxious, depressed, having relationship difficulties, loss, trauma, self-esteem issues, identity issues, attachment issues, stress, anger or other difficulties in processing and managing your thoughts and feelings.